sayedmohamedscu/loan_udacity_advanced_Data_analysis/readme.md

 so, the relationship between APR and loan amount turns from negative to slightly positive when the * Prosper_ratings * are increased from HR to A or better.

+BorrowerState: 12.7% of the loans belong to (clients) borrowers from (CA) California.

 it's a defence mechanism,as people with A or AA ratings borrow more money, increasing APR could prevent them borrow even more and maximize the profit. on the other hand people with lower ratings tend to borrow less money, decreasing APR could encourage them to borrow more.

 Borrower APR by Rating and Term